 Your vehicle in itself is valuable, even if it is older.
 Even older cars can bring in a lot of money when the parts are sold.

 For this reason, you don’t want to give a thief any more reason to want your vehicle.
 If you leave valuables out in the open, you make your vehicle more attractive.

 2. Use Multiple Methods

 Install a security alarm that alerts you if someone tries to break in.
-Many of these devices can be installed for a reasonable cost and it will provide you with more peace of mind.
-Many newer car models have good alarms installed from the factory though.
+Many of these devices can be installed for a reasonable cost, and will provide you with more peace of mind.
+Many newer car models have good alarms installed from the factory, though.

 3. Lock the Doors